 In Charles Dickens’s The Christmas Carol, the old, miserly protagonist Ebenezer Scrooge confronts his nightmares and emerges a better man.
-Though Dickens describes him as greedy, ill-tempered, and grasping, the man at least is good in that he becomes a better person by the end of the story.
+Dickens describes him as greedy, ill-tempered, and grasping.
+Scrooge, at least, is good in that he becomes a better person by the end of the story.

 Dream journalers sometimes have nightmares so unsettling they don’t want to write them down.
 They can’t write them down.
 The dream is intolerable.